hebertpaziam/challenge-valemobi/Readme.md

     BACK-END:
         - Node.js with Express.js framework and Passport.js to authentication (OAuth2)
-        - Mongoose.js to conection with MongoDB
+        - Mongoose.js to connection with MongoDB

     UTILS:
         - GIT